JustSouichi/fincli/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to improve ****, please fork the repository and submit a pull request.
+If you'd like to improve finview, please fork the repository and submit a pull request.
 Before submitting, ensure that your changes follow the guidelines for coding standards and documentation.

 1. Fork the repository
 2. Create a new branch for your feature or bug fix